pkschrank/group-project-2/README.md

 The application utilizes the following technical indicators to enable machine learning and to generate a buy signal:
 1. Simple Moving Averages of 10, 20, 30, 50, 100, and 200 days.
 Moving averages are used to identify trends.
 2. Moving Average Convergence Divergence (MACD) shows the relationship between the two exponential moving averages (EMA) of 26-day EMA and 12-day EMA.
 The signal line is 9 EMA.
-3. Relative Strength Indicator which oscillates between zero and 100.
+3. Relative Strength Indicator oscillates between zero and 100.
 Readings above 50 indicate positive and uptrend momentum while readings below 50 show negative and downtrend momentum.
 Readings above 70 indicate overbought conditions and readings below 30 indicate oversold conditions.
 4. Bollinger Bands, developed by John Bollinger, gauge volatility to determine if an asset is over or undervalued.
 The center line is the 20-day SMA while the upper and lower bands are two standard deviations above and below the mid line.
 The lines contract when volatility is low and expand when volatility is high.

 ## Buy Signal Conditions